MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-recording.md

 # ![Small logo on windbg preview](images/windbgx-preview-logo.png) Time Travel Debugging - Record a trace

 This section describes how to record time travel debugging (TTD) traces.
+There are two ways to record a Trace in WinDbg Preview, *Launch Executable (advanced)* and *Attach to a process*.

 ## Launch executable (advanced)